MikeJSeo/bnma/README.md

 -   bnma generates reasonable initial values if left unspecified (dispersed initial values)
 -   bnma has added new summary plots: rank plots, forest plot, etc

-Please see the vignette for how detailed example of using this package.
+Please see the vignette for detailed examples of using this package.